Primos (TV series): Post-release

 Tony Betti of Laughing Place gave Primos a grade of 4 out of 5 and complimented the show's humor and heartfelt storytelling, particularly the standout character Nellie, who brings a Big City Greens-style comedic charm.
 Betti found that while the first episode begins with a well-paced introduction, it quickly shifts into chaotic family dynamics that might feel overwhelming but later settles into smaller, more engaging adventures.
 He stated that the series successfully balances authenticity and diversity, capturing the creator's personal experiences growing up in a Mexican-American family.
 Fernanda Camargo of Common Sense Media rated Primos 3 out of 5 stars and praised its focus on family dynamics and the protagonist, Tater, who has big dreams but struggles to find her place within a crowded household.
 Camargo found that while the show includes bickering, teasing, and bathroom humor, it remains lighthearted and suitable for tweens.
 She stated that Tater's biracial background and her lack of interest in learning Spanish add a notable cultural aspect to the story.
 Camargo appreciated the show's themes of family joy, learning from mistakes, and the positive message about sharing and understanding, but noted the presence of stereotypes.

 Primos became the first series in Disney Television Animation history not to premiere in Latin America, including Brazil.
-Although dubbing work was done in both Latin American Spanish and Brazilian Portuguese, the series never premiered in those regions.